 You’ve made mortgage payments for the past 15 years, your home has soared in value and you now have access to a pool of cash using a home equity loan or line of credit.

-Though HELOCs and home equity loans use the value of your home as collateral, they operate differently.
+Though home equity loans and HELOCs use the value of your home as collateral, they operate differently.

-A home equity loan, on the other hand, is usually a lump-sum loan and is often called a second mortgage.
+A home equity loan is a lump-sum loan and is often called a second mortgage.
 Lenders will not only want to know how much equity you have in the home and your ability to repay the loan, they want to know what you plan to do with the money.
 Home equity loans have traditionally been used to add to the value of the house, paying for such things as kitchen remodeling or a new roof.

-- Interest on home equity loans is usually much lower than on credit card debts.
-Since credit cards don’t involve collateral, lenders have a hard time getting their money back if you stop paying, and often end up selling the debt to a collection agency.
-Home equity loans are secured by a house, which raises the likelihood that the loan will be repaid.
+- Lower interest.
+Interest rate on home equity loans and HELOCs is usually much lower than on credit card debt because the debt is secured by a house, which raises the likelihood that the loan will be repaid.

-- The IRS says that interest on home equity loans is still deductible as long as the loan is used to buy, build or substantially improve the taxpayer’s home that secures the loan.
+- Tax deductible.
+The IRS says that interest on home equity loans is still deductible as long as the loan is used to buy, build or substantially improve the taxpayer’s home that secures the loan.
 Interest can only be deducted up to $750,000 for a married couple or $375,000 for married taxpayer filing a separate return.
-If the loan is used for anything else – to pay off credit card or student loan debt or personal use — it is not deductible.

 Qualifying for HELOC and Home Equity Loans